Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Two pints of Fuzzy Logic Craft Beer in Hanoi, Vietnam

 Although not widely available, there are places to get craft beer in Hanoi.
-Western food restaurants in Hanoi – like Amato and 4P’s – often have craft beer on their menus.
-A few dedicated Vietnamese craft beer bars – like Standing Bar and New Gentry Beer House – are popular with tourists.
+Western food restaurants in Hanoi often have craft beer on their menus.
+A few dedicated Vietnamese craft beer bars – like Standing Bar and New Gentry Beer House – are popular, too.
 For craft beer produced in Hanoi, visitors can head to Turtle Lake Brewing Company located on West Lake and nearby Furbrew.
 Ho Chi Minh City based Pasteur Street Brewing also has a taproom in Hanoi, near St. Joseph’s Cathedral.

 Subscribe Packing Checklist by JetSettingFools.com